0xAX/linux-insides/Initialization/linux-initialization-1.md

 	pmd_entry += physaddr;
 ```

-Next we fill all `pmd` entries to cover full size of the kernel:
+Next we fill all `pmd` entries to cover the full size of the kernel:

 ```C
 	for (i = 0; i < DIV_ROUND_UP(_end - _text, PMD_SIZE); i++) {